Sheep-y/MarsHorizonMods/ModLoader/Alternatives.md

 6. A `Mods` folder is created under game root.
 Mods are to be placed here in their own subfolders.
 For example, the "Informed" mod may be placed as `Mods\Informed-1-0-123\MH_Informed.dll`.

+## Other Mod Loaders ##

+If a mod loader that does not require a mod to be linked to it, such as Unity Mod Manager, you usully only need to write a config file for it to load my mods, such as `Info.json`.

+Loaders that require hard dependencies, such as Melon Loader, will be more difficult.
+The simplest is to write a bridge for this mod loader, or modify this loader to be compatible, which can then load the other mods.